AshridgeTechnologies/elemento/stories/Backlog.md

 - Search in project - consider Fuse.js

 ### Priority 1
-- Database and data sync review - consider RxDB, OPFS file store, etc
+- Database and data sync review - consider RxDB, OPFS file store, CRDTs, etc
 - Tools can do deployment - parameters, access to project, GitHub, etc
 - Tools can use data read from Editor and Preview
 - runtime published and documented - see https://hexagon.56k.guru/posts/dual-mode-cross-runtime-packages/